Hoppa till huvudinnehållet

 Current Projects

 Her research for the PhD projects focuses on exploring microscale in vitro and in vivo medical technologies for diabetes study and therapeutics.
-Jessika mainly works on the fabrication and integration of biomedical microsystems, both for cellular functionality monitoring and local pharmacological intervention for pancreatic islet transplantation.
+Jessika primarily works on the fabrication and integration of biomedical microsystems, both for cellular functionality monitoring and local pharmacological intervention for pancreatic islet transplantation.
 She is also working on the development of organic electronics for electrogenic cells based on multiphoton lithography and ultrafast laser patterning.

 Previous Projects